znti/react-i18n/README.md

 ### useLanguage

-A hook to access the current language, languages available and change the current language.
+A hook to access the current language, languages available and change the current language.<br>

-`useLanguage()` returns an array with the two entries: the current settings as its first element and a language setter as its last one.
+`useLanguage()` returns an array with the two entries: the current settings as its first element and a language setter as its last one.<br>

-The current settings has the following structure (the set values are just there for completeness):
+The settings entry has the following structure:

 ```json
 {